lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/check-sys.md

 The script will do its best to check for any missing elements and permissions needed to run the LOCKSS cluster on the host machine.

-1. Check for snap.d
+1. Check for Snap
-1. Check for microk8s
+1. Check for MicroK8s
 1. Check for a user `lockss`.
 1. Check user `lockss` has appropriate group memberships and permissions.